Agriculture in Lebanon: Crops

 Lebanon produces crops in five major categories: cereals, fruits (not including olives), olives, industrial crops (such as sugar beet and tobacco), and vegetables.
 Fruit and olive trees occupy 45% of the total cultivated area, and have increased by about 230,000 m^{2} in the past 10 years.
 The area covered by greenhouse production has also significantly increased over the past years, from 6,700 m^{2} in the late 1980s to almost 50,000 m^{2} in 1999.
 Agricultural production in greenhouses is more intensive than in open fields and requires more agrochemicals (pesticides and fertilizers).
 Agricultural production is concentrated in the Beqaa, which accounts for 42% of total cultivated land.
 The Beqaa hosts 62% of the total area used for industrial crops (including sugar beet, tobacco, and vineyards) and 57% of the total area used for cereal production.
 The North (Akkar and Koura regions) hosts 40% of the area used for olive production in the country.
 Fruit trees cover 24% of the total cultivated area.
-This table lists the land used for major types of crops by Governorates (in m^{2}) for year 1999: Lebanon also produces cannabis for medical use.